demondragong/react-basic-modal-dialog/README.md

   contentClassName={
   /* String with space-separated class names that will be applied to the content div inside the dialog element */}

-  dialogStyle={
-  /* JS object with camelCased CSS properties that will be passed to the dialog style attribute  */}

-  contentStyle={
-  /* JS object with camelCased CSS properties that will be passed to the content div style attribute */}

 >